Guide

 • In a PT state + have salaried employees = Get both PTRC and PTEC

-• In a PT state + self-employed or proprietor = Get PTEC
+• In a PT state + self-employed or proprietor = Get PTEC only

-• Operating in multiple states = Register separately in each state where you have employees or a business presence
+• Operating in multiple states = Register separately in each PT state where you have employees or a business presence

 FAQ